loopandlearn/loopfollowdocs/docs/setup/lf-setup.md

 ### Navigate to Settings

-Tap on the Gear/Settings Icon (⚙️) in the tab bar to get to the Settings screen.
+Tap on the &hellip;&nbsp;More icon, at bottom right, and then choose Settings to get to the Settings screen.

 !!! note "Tab Customization"
     With version 3.1 and newer, you can modify what icons show up in the tab bar.

-    If the far right icons is the &hellip;&nbsp;More icon, first tap on that and then choose Settings to get to the Settings screen.
+    If you prefer the Gear/Settings Icon (⚙️) in the tab bar, follow the directions in [Toolbar Tab Customization](lf-features.md#toolbar-tab-customization){: target="_blank" }.

 - - -